CMB Hemispherical Power Asymmetry from Early Phase of Inflation: Power Spectra due to Inhomogeneous Early Phase of Inflation

-During the evaluation of the two-point correlation functions using the in-in formalism in \ref{eq:TPC_Weinberg}, we kept the terms up to first order only.
+During the evaluation of the two-point correlation functions using the in-in formalism in \ref{eq:TPC_Weinberg}, we kept the terms up to first order only retaining terms linear in $\Psi$ and discarding those quadratic or higher (which are of order $\mathcal{O}(\alpha^2)$).
 The solution to the unperturbed Euler-Lagrange equation of motion is given by

-These are positive-frequency solutions in the Bunch-Davies vacuum, the default vacuum choice in inflationary cosmology.
-We evaluate the first term of Eq. \ref{eq:TPC_Weinberg} using the Eq. \ref{eq:mode_expansion} as,
+These are positive-frequency solutions in the Bunch-Davies vacuum, the default vacuum choice in inflationary cosmology \cite{Maldacena2013}.
+We evaluate the first term of Eq. \ref{eq:TPC_Weinberg}, using Eq. \ref{eq:mode_expansion}, as,

 where $P_{i s o}(p) \simeq\left|\phi_p^{(0)}(\eta)\right|^2$.
 Here we take $p\approx a_I H$ and in the limit $\left|p\eta\right| << 1$\citep{Rath:2013bfa}, we find that

 Now moving on to the second term in the Eq. \ref{eq:TPC_Weinberg}, we first evaluate